wit Wisdom And Humor Of Tea

 Thank God for tea!
 What would the world do without tea?--how

 did it exist?
 I am glad I was not born before tea.--SYDNEY

-Sammy, whispered Mr. Weller, if some o' these here people
+Sammy, whispered Mr. Weller, if some o' the

 don't want tappin' to-morrow mornin', I ain't your father, and